Higher-order bialgebraic semantics: Introduction

 which extends the final coalgebra $\nu B$ (to be thought of as the domain of abstract program behaviours) of the behaviour functor $B$.
 Both the operational and the denotational model are characterized by universal properties, namely as the \emph{initial $\rho$-bialgebra} and the \emph{final $\rho$-bialgebra}, respectively.
 This immediately entails a key feature of abstract GSOS: The semantics is automatically \emph{compositional}, in that behavioural equivalence (e.g.\ bisimilarity) of programs is a congruence with respect to the operations of the language.
 The bialgebraic framework has been used widely to establish further correspondences and obtain compositionality results, see e.g.\ the work of~\cite{56f40c248cb44359beb3c28c3263838e}, \cite{DBLP:conf/fossacs/KlinS08}, \cite{DBLP:conf/lics/FioreS06}, \cite{DBLP:journals/tcs/MiculanP16}, and \cite{DBLP:conf/fscd/0001MS0U22}.

 As a first step towards extending the abstract GSOS framework to languages with \emph{variable binding}, such as the $\pi$-calculus by \cite{DBLP:journals/iandc/MilnerPW92a} and the $\lambda$-calculus, \cite{DBLP:conf/lics/FiorePT99} use the theory of \emph{presheaves} to establish an abstract categorical foundation of syntax with variable binding, and develop a theory of capture-avoiding substitution in this abstract setting.
 Based on these foundations, the semantics of \emph{first-order} languages with variable binding, more precisely that of the $\pi$-calculus and value-passing CCS, see \cite{DBLP:books/daglib/0067019}, is formulated in terms of GSOS laws on categories of presheaves by \cite{DBLP:conf/lics/FioreT01}.
+We also introduce higher-order bialgebras and construct the initial such bialgebra.

 However, the question of the mathematical operational semantics of the $\lambda$-calculus, or generally that of higher-order languages, still remains a well-known issue in the literature (see e.g.~the introductory paragraph by \cite{DBLP:journals/lmcs/HirschowitzL22}).
 Indeed, in order to give the semantics of a higher-order language in terms of some sort of a distributive law of a syntax functor over some choice of a behaviour functor, one needs to overcome a number of fundamental problems.
 For instance, for a generic set $X$ of programs, the most obvious set of ``higher-order behaviours over $X$'' would be $X^{X}$, the set of functions that expect an input program in~$X$ and produce a new program in $X$.
 Of course, the assignment $X \mapsto X^{X}$ is not functorial in $X$ but bifunctorial; more precisely, it yields a bifunctor of mixed variance.
 Working with mixed variance bifunctors as a basis for higher-order behaviour makes the situation substantially more complex in comparison to Turi and Plotkin's original setting.
 In particular, natural transformations alone will no longer suffice as the technical basis of a framework involving mixed variance functors, and it is not a priori clear what the right notion of coalgebra for a mixed variance functor should be.
 In this paper, we address these issues, with a view to obtaining a general congruence result.